Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Looking south toward the Bear Canyon Trail, high on the ridge from just below the 7755' point, off trail.
 View Large image.

-You can stop and turn around at any point, but I'd recommend continuing on at least until you achieve the main ridge and soak in the views to the west.
+You can stop and turn around at any point, but I'd recommend continuing on at least until you achieve the crest of the main ridge and soak in the views to the west.
 Just before reaching the main ridge, tall conifers begin to dominate forest.

 The trail snakes up the broad hog-back ridge with spectacular views alternating in three directions.
-(View west) To round off the hike at 7.5 miles round trip, your destination will be a broad saddle on the ridge just past the high point marked 7755 feet on the topo map.
+(View west) To round off the hike at 7.4 miles round trip, your destination will be a broad saddle on the ridge just past the high point marked 7755 feet on the topo map.
 Enjoy a lunch while sitting on the rocks in the shade.
 Return the way you came.
 For a little variation, from the saddle, follow the broad ridge south a couple minutes to the 7755-foot welt.
-You can double back or continue down the ridge off trail to reach the main trail in a few minutes. icon
+You can double back or continue down the ridge off trail to reach the main trail in a few minutes.
+(If you would like to hike all the way to Mt.
+Baldy see my hike description: Mt.
+Baldy (10,064) via Old Mt.
+Baldy Trail.) icon

 View Topo Map (224 K)